damjan7/Intro-to-ML-FINAL/README.md

-This are all the documents needed for our group project.
+This are all the documents needed for our group project for the seminar "Introduction to Machine Learning".